 These stuffed mushrooms are gluten free and call for oat flour.
 Be sure to buy oat flour that is labelled gluten free if that’s a requirement for you.
 Or you can substitute gluten free bread crumbs in this recipe if you prefer.

-The stuffing for these mushrooms is flavoured with delicious fresh herbs, garlic, and walnuts.
+The vegan stuffing for these mushrooms is flavoured with delicious fresh herbs, garlic, and walnuts.
 I opted to use a combination of fresh basil and parsley because I love the fresh spring-like flavour they add to this dish.